Hcappers/GNSS/Arena.md

   - creation of the hardware and having a functional simulation to utilize and continue creation of test cases.
   - I also intend on creating a list of components and communicating with the CARS lab to begin the process of creating the
   - physical hardware.

+Sprint 7
+- Re-established goals and plans with product owner and team
+- Continued research and work on parts list

+Sprint 8
+- Continued work on parts list
+- Started work on hardware schematic
+- Established plan for testing plugin

+Sprint 9
+- Finalized parts list
+- Continuing to communicate with product owner to get parts ordered
+- Continued hardware schematic
+- Started code for microprocessor